nielsenjared/nielsenjared.github.io/content/blog/create-github-repository-first-commit/index.md

 To save our file, we need to scroll down to the bottom of the screen where we can `Commit new file`.

 What's a commit?
-In order for GitHub to track our file and its change (and who made the changes), we need to _commit_ it to the repository.
+In order for GitHub to track our file and any changes (and who made the changes), we need to _commit_ it to the repository.

 Notice the placeholder text in the form field for the title of our commit: